 - Discuss basic converting operations

 - Discuss the recycling of paper

-Participants will receive a set of course notes (about 400 pages), lab manuals, and access to the lecture files via the internet to supplement the presentations made during the course.
-A course banquet on Monday and lunches on all five days are included in the registration fee.
+- Course materials–a notebook with course notes (~400 pages), lab manuals, and access to the lecture files via the internet to supplement the presentations made during the course

 TAPPI will award 3.4 continuing education units (CEUs) to participants who attend at least 80% of the education sessions and complete a final program evaluation.
 The Education Department of TAPPI meets the Criteria for Certification established by the Authorized Provider Commission of the International Association for Continuing Education and Training (IACET), 1620 I Street NW, Washington DC 20006.